Lifting couplings in Wasserstein spaces: Introduction

-Weighted categories have been around at least since \cite{lawvere}, and have recently sparked some interest in different fields of mathematics, including geometry and topological data analysis \cites{interleaving,categorieswithnorms,schroderbernstein}.
+Weighted categories have been around at least since \cite{lawvere}, and have recently sparked some interest in different fields of mathematics, including geometry and topological data analysis \cite{interleaving,categorieswithnorms,schroderbernstein}.
 They can be considered a common generalization of categories and metric spaces.
-Given objects $X$ and $Y$ of a weighted category, one can consider all the weights of the morphisms $X\to Y$ and take their infimum, the ``minimal cost of going from $X$ to $Y$'', and obtain this way a pseudo-quasimetric between the objects.
-Several metric spaces appearing in mathematics can be obtained in this way, including Wasserstein spaces, as we show in \Cref{catcouplings}.
-We cannot really claim originality of this result: in the traditional construction of the space (for example, as in \cite[Section~6]{villani}), the triangle inequality is proven by implicitly constructing a weighted category.
-The same can be said for the Gromov-Hausdorff distance, as constructed for example in \cite[Proposition~7.3.16 and Exercise~7.3.26]{burago}.
+In optimal transport theory, given probability measures $p$ and $q$ on a metric space, one can define their \emph{Wasserstein distance} by taking the infimum of the cost of transport plans between $p$ and $q$ (see \Cref{catcouplings} as well as \cite[Section~6]{villani}).
+This is an instance of a more general categorical construction: given objects $X$ and $Y$ of a weighted category, one can consider all the weights of the morphisms $X\to Y$ and take their infimum, the ``minimal cost of going from $X$ to $Y$'', and obtain this way a pseudo-quasimetric between the objects.
+Several metric spaces appearing in mathematics can be obtained in this way: besides Wasserstein spaces, also the Gromov-Hausdorff distance is an example of this construction, as defined for example in \cite[Proposition~7.3.16 and Exercise~7.3.26]{burago}.
 The notion of weighted category is therefore very ``primitive'', it underlies several contemporary geometric constructions.

 As we said above, the main theme of this work is the idea of \emph{lifting}, which is common to both category theory and geometry, and therefore well-suited for treatment in terms of weighted categories.
 Indeed, lenses in category theory and submetries in metric geometry are very much related.
 We incorporate the two concepts by defining \emph{weighted lenses} in \Cref{lenses}, which are lenses where the liftings are weight-preserving.